-What exactly are proteins?
+What Exactly are Proteins?

 Proteins are organic molecules made up of amino acids, truly the building blocks of all life since you can find them in every part of your body.
 Your bones, muscles, organs, skin, hair, and eyelashes are all made of amino acids, every single cell.
 So by that alone, you can start to realize the importance of proteins, or more accurately amino acids, for us humans.

-Now, these amino acids come in two forms: essentials and non-essentials.
+Now, these amino acids come in two forms: essential and non-essential.
 This basically means that some of these amino acids your body can make on its own, the non-essentials, and others it needs to get from food, the essential amino acids.
 And even there’s a small group that is conditionally essential, which means our body could create on its own but under some specific circumstances, like high levels of stress, might not be able to and would need to get from our food.

 Now all of these amino acids will combine in different ways through chemical bonds and start twisting and rearranging to form tridimensional structures that are the building blocks of our body structures, cells, enzymes, hormones, neurotransmitters, immune cells like antibodies, etc.

 Now you see why it is important to consider whether can you eat too much protein in your diet, as eating too much protein may have potential effects that should also be taken into consideration when planning your diet.